 - 2 TB cider vinegar

 - 1 cup apple cider

 - chives chopped for garnish

-Toss onions, sweet potato, apple, garlic, sage, remaining 1 tsp kosher salt, and allspice in a large bowl.
+- Toss shallots (or red onion), sweet potato, apple, garlic, sage, remaining 1 tsp kosher salt, and allspice in a large bowl.
 Drizzle with 1 tsp olive oil and toss to coat.

 - Heat remaining 2 tsp olive oil in a large oven safe skillet over high heat.
 Sear pork on all sides, approximately 3-4 mins per side.

 - Nestle vegetables and apples around pork and roast in oven for 30-35 minutes or until pork registers 145 degrees at the center.

 - Remove vegetables to a serving platter and pork to a carving board.